Impro02/pysql-repo/README.md

 ```

-To create a service, you just have to inherit you class from SessionService.
+To create a service, you just have to inherit your class from SessionService.

 ```
 T = TypeVar("T", bound=UserReadSchema)